mpuening/maven-archetypes/README.md

 > This project is a work in progress and not yet complete.

-To create a simple Spring Boot SPA application with a login form and a Bootstrap UI and support for OAuth2, run this command:
+To create a simple Spring Boot SPA application with a login form and a Bootstrap UI and support for OAuth2, run one of the following commands.

+For an Angular application:

 ```
 mvn archetype:generate \